frankcharlton/frankcharlton.work/content/about.md

   - Led analyses on app store ratings, downloads, and software sunsetting.

 ## Previous to data
 I had a career in software testing, and led one of our applications scrum teams.
+Full resume available on LinkedIn.

 ## Where I Work
 I live and work remotely from the **Washington Peninsula**, where the lush nature fuels my creativity and focus.
 My work is driven by curiosity, innovation, and a love of uncovering patterns that lead to better decision-making.